Linear Dynamic Analysis using Shear Deformable Frame Element

 and

-It's noted that the geometric has destabilization effect to the system stiffness.
-It should be stressed that only are the member forces using for stress calcualtion, i.e. for nonlinear material problems. shall be treated as part of external nodal force, but adjusting by the displacement where Newton iteration loop is applied.
+It's noted that the geometric has a destabilizing effect on the system stiffness.
+It should be stressed that only the member forces are used for stress calculation, i.e., for nonlinear material problems. shall be treated as part of the external nodal force, but adjusted by the displacement where the Newton iteration loop is applied.

 6. Newmark Method for Direct Time Integration